Ultimate Guide to Toxin-Free, Clean Drinking Water at Home

 Pesticides

-The health effects of pesticides in the drinking water vary depending on the type of pesticide.
-But they can damage the nervous system, disrupt hormones and the endocrine system, and even cause cancer.
+The health effects of pesticides in drinking water vary depending on the type.
+However, many of them can damage the nervous system, disrupt hormones and the endocrine system, and even cause cancer.

 Trihalomethanes

-Trihalomethanes are a group of four chemicals – chloroform, bromodichloromethane, dibromochloromethane, and bromoform.
-These chemicals are formed during water treatment with chlorine.
+Trihalomethanes are a group of four chemicals—chloroform, bromodichloromethane, dibromochloromethane, and bromoform.
+They are formed during chlorine water treatment.

 These chemicals are known to cause cancer.
 You can check out this study to learn more.